safespring/docs/content/status.md

 client conflicts with the deduplication in the filesystem.
 The recommended solution is to turn off deduplication either on the filesystem or local deduplication in the backup client.

+### Too recent version of shade results in images not showing

+We have had an instance where a newer (1.24.0) version of shade caused some images to become unavailable for provisioning when using ansible.

+The solution was to downgrade shade to a known good (1.12.1) version.